bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Yeah, I agree with that.
 It doesn't provide additional information.
 It makes it even harder to do the analysis.
-And I did the analysis with the precision and the only real difficulty with the tunnel is this is how do you set the precision and what I realized for normal coin joins you can set the precision as the mining fee because the mining fees the maximum amount one participant can pay.
+And I did the analysis with the precision and the only real difficulty with the tunnel is this is how do you set the precision and what I realized for normal coinjoins you can set the precision as the mining fee because the mining fees the maximum amount one participant can pay.
 With joint market transactions, it's mining fee plus a random, I don't know what it should be, random whatever the joint market transaction agreement was on the fees that the taker pays for the makers.
-On Wasabi It's a mining fee plus 1% and that produces a bunch of unreliability, of course.
+On Wasabi it's a mining fee plus 1% and that produces a bunch of unreliability, of course.
 So, yeah, I don't see how it would provide more information.

 Speaker 3: 00:33:03